JINSCOP/ngx-app-frame/docs/articles/auth-token.md

 }
 ```

-We'll assume that our API returns a token as just `{ token: 'some-jwt-token' }` not wrapping your response in `data` property, let's tell that to oliveui:
+We'll assume that our API returns a token as just `{ token: 'some-jwt-token' }` not wrapping your response in `data` property, let's tell that to ngx-app-frame:

 ```typescript